Aboriginal alcohol consumption

 I turn away my own siblings if they arrive intoxicated.
 Some would say this is a rejection of my family.
 I say it's a strengthening and educating of my family.
 I will not put my family and our plans and dreams at risk.—Mary Victor O'Reeri, Billard community, Western Australia

-In 2004-05 around half of all Indigenous adults (49%) reported having consumed alcohol in the week prior to another survey, of whom in turn one third (16%) reported drinking at risky/high risk levels in the long term.
-After adjusting for age differences, the proportion of Indigenous adults who reported drinking at risky or high risk levels is similar to that of non-Indigenous adults.
+In 2004-05 around half of all Aboriginal adults (49%) reported having consumed alcohol in the week prior to another survey, of whom in turn one third (16%) reported drinking at risky/high risk levels in the long term.
+After adjusting for age differences, the proportion of Aboriginal adults who reported drinking at risky or high risk levels is similar to that of non-Aboriginal adults.

 The alcohol consumption levels are based on a standard drink containing 10 grams of alcohol (equivalent to 12.5 ml of alcohol) and are defined as follows: